SkoolNotes/Taproot/2020HIST201/KBxUnitOneEssayPlanning.md

 		- War making should be replaced with "need"
 			- Many things replace need, such as x y and z.
 			- Tilly leaves out the obvious, which is that failure to do this leads to crash
-				- allows proving things in the negative
+				- Allows proving things in the negative

 - P1
-	-
+	- Inflation from spain